yesuprince/XYZ/README.md

 # Booking Service – XYZ Car Rental Company

+This document provides a simple and clear overview of the **Booking Service**.
-The **Booking Service** is a Spring Boot microservice responsible for confirming car rental bookings and retrieving booking details.
+The service enables customers to confirm car rental bookings and retrieve booking details.
-<br>It integrates with external systems (Driving License API, Pricing API), performs business validations, ensures
-transactional inventory checks, and exposes secure HTTPS REST endpoints.
+It integrates with external systems for license validation and pricing, follows important business rules, and uses a straightforward and maintainable architecture.

 ---

 # 1. Features

-- Confirm Car Rental Booking
+- Confirm a car rental booking
-- Retrieve Booking Details
+- Retrieve booking details
-- Validate license via external API
+- Validate driving license through an external API
-- Retrieve pricing via external API
+- Fetch pricing through an external API
-- Async processing using CompletableFuture
+- Perform validations using asynchronous processing (CompletableFuture)
-- Resilience4j (CircuitBreaker, Retry, TimeLimiter, Fallbacks)
+- Apply basic resilience through Resilience4j
-- JWT-based security (OAuth2 Resource Server)
+- Use JWT-based authentication
-- Jetty HTTPS
+- Use HTTPS with Jetty on port **8443**
-- Spring Profiles: mock, prod
+- Support Spring profiles (`mock`, `prod`)
-- API Versioning
-- Kubernetes-ready
+- Run easily on Docker or Kubernetes

 ---